 The top grain hide tanning process, which permanently alters the protein structure of the skin, making it more durable and less susceptible to decomposition, and also possibly coloring it.
 I have an amazing video posted on the PremiereHTS web site at Leather Tanning Video.
 I say all this to get to the point, if it isn’t 100% real leather, you are about to make a horrible mistake.
 The The furniture industry has invented a product or two that would fool the best of us, like a Cubic Zirconium fake diamond fools everyone!

-You will pay more the the real McCoy, but you will be buying new furniture again within a few years, while the real leather furniture will last near a lifetime!
+You will pay more for the real McCoy, but you won’t be buying new furniture again within a few years, while the real leather furniture will last near a lifetime!
 “Pay me now or Pay me Later… “Because Nobody was ever sorry for buying the BEST!”

 Michael Laurino CEO/President PremiereHTS Home Theater Seating